Overview

 Processing inbound traffic

-Inbound traffic is processed similarly to outbound traffic.
-Note that eBPF cannot take effect in a specified namespace like iptables, so changes will be global.
-It means that if we apply eBPF to Pods that are not originally managed by Istio, or an external IP, serious problems will occur, e.g., cannot establish a connection.
+Inbound traffic is processed similarly to outbound traffic, but it’s worth noting that eBPF cannot take effect in a specified namespace like iptables, so changes will be global.
+This means that if eBPF is applied to Pods that are not originally managed by Istio or to an external IP, serious problems may occur, such as not being able to establish a connection.

-To address this issue, we designed a tiny control plane, deployed as a DaemonSet.
-It can help watch and get a list of all pods on the node, similar to kubelet.
+To address this issue, a tiny control plane was designed and deployed as a DaemonSet.
+It can watch and get a list of all pods on the node, similar to kubelet.
 Then, Pod IPs injected into the sidecar will be written into the

 local_pod_ips